mobie/mobie.github.io/tutorials/mobie_project_creator.md

 For making projects on your local file system, you can use the MoBIE Project Creator within Fiji.
-**Note**: if your images are particularly large, or you want more control over your project, you can create your project with this [python library](https://github.com/mobie/mobie-utils-python).
-See [here](../specs/mobie_spec.md) for details of project structure.
+**Note**: if your images are particularly large, or you want more control over your project, you can create your project with our [python library](https://github.com/mobie/mobie-utils-python).
+See also [here](../specs/mobie_spec.md) for details about the project specification and structure.

 Type MoBIE in the search bar, and select the **Create new MoBIE Project** command.